 Proposals must be approved by the head of major.

-Prerequisites: 2 courses in English above the 100-level.
+Prerequisites: For 298, any 200-level English/writing course.
+For 398 and 498, any two 200-level English/writing courses, or any one 300-level English course.
 Course may be repeated for credit.
 Credit variable.